HD Wallets

 Yes, all of the private keys and public keys you get from an HD wallet are as secure as if you generated them independently using a random number generator.

-However, extended keys used should be kept extra safe, as anyone who has access to them can derive all their children.
+However, extended keys should be kept extra safe, as anyone who has access to them can derive all their children.

 For example, if you revealed your master extended public key, other people would be able to find all the addresses in your wallet.
 They can't steal anything because they cannot generate the private keys for them, but they can still see how much bitcoin you own.